nwilson512/techwriting-io-docusaurus/docs/sample-works/create-a-statamic-web-server-on-google-cloud-platform/03-create-a-key-and-add-it-to-gcp.md

     ![](/img/gcpPaste.png)

     :::caution
     This process manually assigns fixed key access.
-I strongly recommend rotating your keys on a planned interval as part of your security policies.
+Techwriting.io strongly recommends rotating your keys on a planned interval as part of your security policies.
     :::

 9. Ensure your public key was properly added by connecting to your VM using secure shell (SSH):